-The ELT curriculum offers a solid base of electronics courses and a concentration on microprocessor instruction - the framework for almost unlimited electronics applications.
+The Electronics Technology (ELT) at Texas State Technical College can provide the technical skills needed to compete in the industry.
+In TSTC's ELT program, students get a solid base of electronics courses with a concentration on microprocessor instruction - the framework for almost unlimited electronics applications.
 Students also will gain the competitive edge by learning LabView, the most up-to-date program used in the industry.